Martin12312/PyDMD/README.md

 Fork of PyDMD.
-MOSES SVD based DMD files can be found at `pydmd/moses*`
+MOSES SVD based DMD files can be found at `pydmd/moses*`.
+Requires MOSES-SVD to be copied to the local python package folder.

 <p align="center">